wwiigf/my-cookbook/sides/cornbread.md

 6. **Combine wet and dry:** Stir the dry ingredients into the wet ingredients using a spoon (not the whisk).
 Don't over mix - some lumps are fine.

-7. **Prepare the pan:** Carefully remove the hot cast iron pan from the oven and completely butter it.
+7. **Prepare the pan:** Carefully remove the hot cast iron pan from the oven, and coat it with butter.

 8. **Bake:** Add mixture to the hot, buttered pan.
 Place cast iron in the oven and bake at 375°F for 30 minutes.